octopus-network/octopus-docs/src/maintain/validator-stake.md

 >
 > * The validator's NEAR account should have a few NEAR tokens and enough OCT tokens for the staking.
 > * For the test network, please request OCTs from the [Faucet](https://faucet.testnet.oct.network/).
-> * If you plan to stop your validator, please firstly do the `Unbond` operation and keep the node running until the next round validators comes online (~20 minutes in the test network).
-For one-click deployment, you can click `Validator Panel` and then do the `Destory` operation.
-Also, for manual deployment, you can manually stop the validator node.
+> * If you plan to stop your validator, firstly **MUST** do the `Unbond` operation and keep the node running until the next round validators comes online.
+For one-click deployment, you can do the `Destory` operation in **My Node** panel.
+For manual deployment, you can manually stop the validator node.

 Go to the Octopus Apps ([Mainnet](https://mainnet.oct.network) and [Testnet](https://testnet.oct.network)), click the `Appchains` tab and select the Appchain you wish to stake for, and then follow the steps:

-1. Click the `Validator Panel` and in the pop-up window, click `Register Validator`;
+1. Go to **My Staking** panel, click `Register Validator`;

 2. In the pop-up window, enter the below value:
     * `Validator Account`, the validator's appchain account, it is a SS58 address generated in the step [Generate Validator Account](./validator-generate-keys.md);